Reproduced with permission from ACC

 - Before leaving the seat of the tractor, disengage the PTO lever and stop the machine completely.

-Tractors and machinery are a major cause of accidental death and injuries in rural areas.
+Tractors and machinery are major causes of accidental death and injuries in rural areas.
 Many of these accidents involve run-over situations or people being crushed by the tractor's moving parts.
 It is important to look out for children - particularly in the farmyard, around farm buildings, and along races.
 Children under five years are especially at risk.

 - Before leaving the seat, make sure that the tractor is stationary and the handbrake is on.